The Best Whale Watching In Húsavík

-Not only is Iceland an incredible place to road trip and camp, but it is also one of the best places to spot whales.
+Not only is Iceland an incredible place to road trip and camp, but it is also one of the best places to spot whales and other sea life.

 I’m sure we are not the only ones enamored with these beautiful creatures.
 But seeing a humpback live is one of our favorite things we have done.